radicleart/stxeco-vote/README.md

 - [stxeco-helpers-stx](https://github.com/radicleart/stxeco-helpers-stx) wraps stacks api and helper methods for use in other components
 - [stxeco-components](https://github.com/radicleart/stxeco-components) shared ui components (header/footer)

+## Admin features

+The following ts file contains an allow list of addresses;

+- /src/lib/proposals.ts

+Adding an address here and connecting the wallet reveals an admin link with some additional dao management features.

 ## Developing

 Test with node v20.10.0